 Where leave to appeal is granted —

-(a) the Judge who makes the order granting leave shall include in the order a time within which the appeal shall be entered for hearing, and may include in the order such directions and further orders as he thinks fit for the purpose of facilitating the hearing or disposal of the appeal;
+(a) the judge who makes the order granting leave shall include in the order a time within which the appeal shall be entered for hearing, and may include in the order such directions and further orders as he thinks fit for the purpose of facilitating the hearing or disposal of the appeal;

-(b) any Judge may subsequently give any direction or make any further order of the kind referred to in paragraph (a), or may vary or revoke any previous direction or order under this section.
+(b) any judge may subsequently give any direction or make any further order of the kind referred to in paragraph (a), or may vary or revoke any previous direction or order under this section.

 24. Reference of application to Court

-(1) Where a Judge refuses to grant leave to appeal or grants leave but not on a ground sought by the applicant, the Judge shall, if the applicant so requires within 7 days of the decision, refer the application for leave to the Court for determination.
+(1) Where a judge refuses to grant leave to appeal or grants leave but not on a ground sought by the applicant, the judge shall, if the applicant so requires within 7 days of the decision, refer the application for leave to the Court for determination.

 (2) Subject to any order of the Court, a determination of the State Administrative Tribunal, other than a consent by the Tribunal under Division 3 of Part 5, continues to have effect pending the disposal of a reference under this section.